xml/ng-demos/README.md

 5. Navigate the tree and open up the file in each demo folder that is some variation on `index.html`.

+In general, the demos are in a non-functioning state.
+However, in most cases, the code to get them functioning (possibly in many ways) already exists here and just needs to be un-commented.

 They are only semi-documented, with some cryptic notes for my own use when presenting.
 Some day, I hope to provide a written guide here for each demo.
+Until then, experiment and take advantage of the fact that Source Control means never having to say you're sorry: if you break something, just nuke the repo, re-clone, and start over.